-Slit-seeding is a mechanical method of planting grass seed that combines a bit of dethatching with seeding.
+Slit seeding, also know as "slice seeding", is a mechanical method of planting grass seed that combines a bit of dethatching with seeding.

 A row of blades that resemble stars dig down into the soil, creating slits in the ground.
 This process opens up the thatch — the layer of dead grass, old roots, and other organic matter that builds up between the soil and the grass.